DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-05-03-giving-lead-schools-the-ability-to-manage-permissions-for-their-accredited-bodies.md

 For each accredited body, we show:

 - accredited body name
-- accredited body description - if there isn’t a description, we show ‘Not entered’
+- accredited body description - if there is not a description, we show ‘Not entered’
-- accredited body permissions - if there aren’t any permissions, we show ‘None - view only’
+- accredited body permissions - if there are not any permissions, we show ‘None - view only’

 ### Adding a new accredited body relationship